 A call to action (CTA) is a button or link prompting readers to click.

 Think back on the emails you receive from the brands you support.
 How do they entice you to read further?
-Perhaps with captivating images and compelling copy—but they also almost certainly have a killer call-to-action button or link that shows you exactly where to click for more information, or to take action.
+Perhaps with captivating images and compelling copy—but they also almost certainly have a precise call-to-action button or link that shows you exactly where to click for more information, or to take action.

 CTAs generally use bright colors and thoughtful placement, but the best ones use precise, actionable verbiage to attract attention.
 A few examples:

-Read on as we share 10 tips with you: 5 for writing your call to action text and 5 for designing your call to action buttons.
+Read on as we share 10 tips with you: five for writing your call-to-action text, five for designing your call-to-action buttons.

-Your call to action button text should be large enough to read easily, but not large enough to be considered obnoxious.
+Your call-to-action button text should be large enough to read easily, but not so large to be considered obnoxious.

 We’ve already mentioned including large, action-oriented text, so this one seems like a no-brainer.
 If you’ve got large, actionable text, you’ll need to keep the copy short.
 Two or three words is best but no more than five or six.

 Unbounce shared a study showing that changing button text from the second person (“Start your free trial”) to the first person (“Start my free trial”) resulted in a 90% increase in clicks.
-Those results are dependent on products and personality, but numbers like those certainly warrant a test.
+Those results are dependent on the product and personality, but numbers like those certainly warrant a test.

-So go for it.
-Try changing your CTA button to the first person – Reserve my spot!
-Get my eBook!
+Try changing your CTA button to the first person: Reserve my spot, Get my freebie.

-Sometimes you’ll have other links, images, and buttons that are not your main call to action.
+Sometimes you’ll have other links, images, and buttons that aren’t your main call to action.
 Be sure those extras are not distracting.

-The entire goal of your email is to get someone to click on your #1 CTA button, so any other details need to take a backseat.
+The entire goal of your email is to get someone to click on your primary CTA button, so any other details need to take a back seat.
 Try using gray-scale buttons or matching colors for any secondary CTAs.

 Your main call to action should be the biggest and brightest, and less is usually more when it comes to choices.

-We read top to bottom and left to right, which creates logical places for CTA buttons: buttons placed towards the bottom or to the right of content tend to outperform other placements.
-This makes sense from a messaging standpoint too.
+We read top to bottom and left to right, which creates logical places for CTA buttons: buttons placed toward the bottom or to the right of content tend to outperform other placements.
+This makes sense from a messaging standpoint, too.